Khalid Maqbool Siddiqui

-Khalid Maqbool Siddiqui is a Pakistani politician who had been Federal Minister for Information Technology and Telecommunication, in office from 20 August 2018 to 6 April 2020.
-He has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till August 2023 and the leader of the Muttahida Quami Movement Pakistan, since February 2018.
+Khalid Maqbool Siddiqui is a Pakistani politician who is currently serving as Federal Minister of Education and Professional Training since 2024.
+He has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till August 2023 and the leader of the MQM, since February 2018.

 Previously, he was a member of the National Assembly from 1990 to 1993, from 1997 to 1999 and again from June 2013 to May 2018.
 During his second tenure as member of the National Assembly, he served Federal Minister for Industries and Production from July 1997 to August 1998 in the cabinet of Prime Minister Nawaz Sharif.

 Political career

 As a student, he became chairman of All Pakistan Muttahidda Students Organization (APMSO) in 1989 while studying in Jinnah Sindh Medical University.

 He was elected to the National Assembly of Pakistan as a candidate of Haq Parast Group (HPG) from NA-169 (Hyderabad-III) in the 1990 general election.
 He received 91,373 votes and defeated Mirza Ashiq Hussain Baig, a candidate of the Pakistan Democratic Alliance.
 The Muttahida Qaumi Movement (MQM) had fielded candidates for the 1990 general election under the banner of the HPG.
 In 1993, he was appointed as deputy convener of MQM.

 He was re-elected to the National Assembly as a candidate of HPG from Constituency NA-169 (Hyderabad-III) in the 1997 Pakistani general election.
 He received 54,044 votes and defeated Rashid Naghar, a candidate of the Pakistan Muslim League (N) (PML(N)).
 In July 1997, he was inducted into the federal cabinet of Prime Minister Nawaz Sharif and was appointed as Federal Minister for Industries and Production where he continued to serve until August 1998.

 He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-219 (Hyderabad-I) in the 2013 Pakistani general election.
 He received 141,035 votes and defeated Ali Muhammad Sehto, a candidate of Pakistan Peoples Party (PPP).